 AAUP Foundation: The AAUP Foundation is organized to fund, through its grant-making process, the charitable and educational purposes of the AAUP.
-The purposes of the AAUP Foundation include, but are not limited to, supporting principles of academic freedom and the quality of higher education in a free and democratic society.
-By promoting and protecting academic freedom, the Foundation’s activities further the charitable purpose of advancing education.
-Safeguarding academic freedom encourages free inquiry, promotes the expansion of knowledge, and creates an environment in which learning and research can flourish, thereby enhancing the quality of higher education and benefiting society.
+The purposes of the AAUP Foundation include supporting principles of academic freedom and the quality of higher education in a free and democratic society.

 Academe Blog: Academe Blog is a production of Academe magazine, and focuses on issues in higher education.
-While the magazine comes out bimonthly, the blog is updated almost every day and includes postings from a wide range of contributors.
+The blog includes postings from a wide range of contributors.
 The blog and Academe are published by the AAUP, but opinions published in them do not necessarily represent the policies of the AAUP.